 EHX LPB2 Replica

 This project is a replica of the original vintage Electro-Harmonix LPB1 (Linear Power Booster) or LPB2.
 The only difference between an LPB1 and LPB2 was the enclosure and switch, LPB1 plugs into your guitar, LPB2 is a stompbox.
 We named this project CB1 (Clean Boost 1) and it is a stompbox version similar to the LPB2.
+The LPB2 is actually a much better boost (less ugly distortion) if you move the volume to the front of the circuit instead of the stock version where the volume is at the end.
+Schematic and diagrams of the input volume mod are listed below.
 Trademarks mentioned here belong to their owners and not to General Guitar Gadgets

 - General Build Instructions